Goodreads AI Visibility Score: 92/100

 About Goodreads

-The world's most comprehensive database of human-generated book reviews and social reading history.
+The world's most comprehensive database of reader-generated reviews and social reading data, integrated directly with the Amazon Kindle ecosystem.

-Target audience: Avid readers, book club members, and authors looking to build an audience.
-The platform serves everyone from casual beach-read seekers to academic researchers and professional literary critics globally.
+Target audience: Avid readers, book club members, and authors looking to connect with an audience.
+It serves everyone from casual hobbyists looking for a vacation read to bibliophiles tracking hundreds of titles annually.

 AI Perception Summary